McMinn County Schools: History

 The 1870 Tennessee constitution prevented black and white children from attending the same public schools, barring integration.

 In 1873 an election was held on the question of whether to have a school tax, and the proposal was voted down.
 As a result, the county had no schools other than some subscription schools.
 Subsequently, however, a new school law was passed.

 In 1875, McMinn County had 56 white schools and 10 "colored" schools.
 The schools taught for an average of three and a half months each year.
 The County Superintendent praised the focus on orthography at the schools.

-In the 1920s, the majority of blacks in McMinn County attended school at the Rosenwald School Building Program's schools at Athens, East Etowah, West Etowah, and Union.
+In the 1920s, the majority of black children in McMinn County attended school at the Rosenwald School Building Program's schools at Athens, East Etowah, West Etowah, and Union.

 In February 1942, Lake Robinson became the superintendent.

 In 1954 the U.S. Supreme Court decision in Brown v.
 Board of Education, in which the Court ruled that U.S. state laws establishing racial segregation in public schools are unconstitutional, even if the segregated schools are otherwise equal in quality, marked the beginning of the end for Tennessee's African-American high schools.
 It took about 15 years for high school integration to work its way throughout Tennessee.
 Cooke High School in Athens in McMinn County was one of the African-American schools that closed down as a result of integration.

-The 1956 Tennessee educational census reported fewer than 100 school-age Negroes in McMinn.
+The 1956 Tennessee educational census reported fewer than 100 school-age black children in McMinn.

 After the Civil Rights Act of 1964 was passed, Tennessee began to integrate schools.

 A 1999 Tennessee state study of Tennessee schools found that McMinn County Schools teacher salaries were 110% of the state median (and Athens City teacher salaries were 122% of the state median), on a Tennessee Teacher Cost Index basis, ranking it in the top 17% in the state.

 Parkinson became the head of the school system in 2018.